Montenero d'Orcia

 Montenero d'Orcia is a village in Tuscany, central Italy, administratively a frazione of the comune of Castel del Piano, province of Grosseto, in the area of Mount Amiata.
 At the time of the 2001 census its population amounted to 253.

-Montenero is about 44 km from Grosseto and 14 km from Castel del Piano, and it is situated on a hill between the valley of Orcia and Ombrone rivers.
+Montenero is about 44 km from Grosseto and 14 km from Castel del Piano, and it is situated on a hill between the valleys of Orcia and Ombrone rivers.